 First ride: 2018 Kawasaki Ninja H2 SX SE

-‘Supercharger’.
-The very word is exciting, so it’s no wonder that Kawasaki’s all-new flagship H2 family – the first mainstream, forced-induction motorcycles since the ‘80s, which boast not just mind-warping power of up to 300bhp but also mouth-watering style and specification – have been one of motorcycling’s biggest buzzes in years.
+‘Supercharger’ – the very word is exciting, so it’s no wonder that Kawasaki’s all-new, flagship H2 family have been one of motorcycling’s biggest buzzes in years.

-But while Kawasaki’s original H2 and its track-only brother, the 300bhp H2R, which were both launched in 2015, grabbed the initial headlines (and justifiably so) it’s this new SX variant, which, starting in 2018 comes in standard and, here, uprated SE trim, is certain to grab by far the most sales.
+But while Kawasaki’s original H2 and its track-only brother, the 300bhp H2R, grabbed the initial headlines back in 2015, it’s this new SX variant – which comes in standard or uprated SE trim, as seen here – that’s certain to grab the most sales.

 Where the two originals were out-and-out performance hyperbikes, with all the extremes and exclusivity that go with it (including price – the H2 costs £22K, the R a whopping £41K), the new SX is a far more real world machine, yet still has the supercharger thrills and flagship frills a true H2 demands.

 Firstly, it’s a sports-tourer – so its ergonomics are less extreme and its comfort is more lavish.
 In fact, the SE version not only boasts the stock SX’s excellent ergonomics but also a taller screen, heated grips and a snazzy, attractive, full colour TFT screen.